✓ Updated July 2026

 Sunset Dhow Cruise from Forodhani Gardens

-Savor the Flavors at Forodhani Night Market
+Feast at Forodhani Night Market

-Explore the House of Wonders (Beit-al-Ajaib)
+Explore the House of Wonders (Beit al-Ajaib)

 Planning your Stone Town, Zanzibar, Tanzania adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.